TheeMichael/Bash-Colors-Python/README.md

 ```

 ## How to use
-Import the module and sandwich desired text between a color and the end-constant in a python f string
+Import the module and sandwich desired text between a color and the end-constant in a python f string.
 \
 Example 1
 ```